oscarotero/simple-crud/README.md

 ## Debugging

-`SimpleCrud` use internally [Atlas.PDO](http://atlasphp.io/cassini/pdo/) to manage the connection and perform the queries in the database, so you can see the documentation for more details.
+`SimpleCrud` use internally [Atlas.PDO](http://atlasphp.io/cassini/pdo/) to manage the connection and perform the queries in the database.
+You can see the documentation for more details.

 ```php
 $db->getConnection()->logQueries(true);